 RALPH Cowan, who has died at the age of 100, was my art teacher and mentor, as he was for literally generations of the boys of Allan Glen's School, Glasgow.
+Though everybody was well aware of his astounding talent as an artist, few knew that he was also one of the most astounding stained glass designers this country has ever produced and that his reputation in that field was of worldwide distinction.

-Ralph was born in the Maryhill district of Glasgow in 1904 and obtained his initial training from his father before studying drawing and painting at Glasgow School of Art while he launched his own studio in 1925 with the sum of £24.
+Ralph was born in the Maryhill district of Glasgow in 1904 and obtained his initial training from his father before studying drawing and painting at Glasgow School of Art while he launched his own studio in 1925 with the sum of [pounds]24.

 By 1936 Ralph had established a reputation as a leading designer in embossed and etched glass.
 His one-man show of that year in the McLellan Galleries received considerable press coverage.
 In 1938 he was commissioned to design what was perhaps the largest window, some 46ft high, ever executed in embossed glass, for Thomas Tait and Basil Spence's Scottish Pavilion at the Empire exhibition.
 As a result of this success, he obtained many commissions, including one forCunard's super liner the Queen Elizabeth.